 The radar beam bounces off anything impenetrable in its path—road signs, structures and pavement included.
 The signal ricochets among these objects, enabling detectors to spot it.
 Moving the detector from the dash to the upper-windshield area won't improve performance; In 35 years of testing detectors I've never seen range increase by moving one higher.

 Aside from a dangling power cord, there's another drawback to mounting a detector up high: It screws up laser detection.

 A mid-windshield location also entails some compromises.
 For one, you're advertising the fact that you're packing a radar detector.
 And many cops don't like them.
-"To me, they're the moral equivalent of burglar's tools," veteran Beachwood, Ohio Police Department traffic officer Bill Balcom once mentioned to me during a ride-along, reflecting the view of many officers.
+"To me, they're the moral equivalent of burglar's tools," veteran Beachwood, Ohio Police Department traffic officer Bill Balcom told me once, reflecting the view of many officers.

 Secret #2: Protect your investment

 Leaving a detector-equipped car in an unattended parking garage is no different than leaving a $100 bill on the dash.
 It's asking for trouble.
 When you're leaving the vehicle unattended, particularly overnight, always hide the detector along with its cord and bracket, both of them dead giveaways that a detector is inside.
 Rub off any suction-cup marks on the windshield; they also advertise the presence of a radar detector.

 Secret #3: Learn how to interpret its alerts

 Unless you're driving in Ohio, it's safe to ignore X-band alerts.
 No other state continues to use this ancient radar frequency.

 A K-band alert might be the cops but it's just as likely to be the BSM (Blind Spot Monitoring) radar in a nearby car.